 The practice mostly involves meditation techniques, such as breathing awareness and control, body scan and awareness, attention on thoughts and feelings, and problem solving.

 Although the practice of mindfulness is ancient, the rigorous study of it in the behavioral sciences is still relatively new (yes, 20 years is considered young for a research field).
-There are countless studies on the topic, but despite the many articles reporting the mental benefits of mindfulness, we still know relatively little regarding how it actually interacts with and changes your brain.
+There are countless studies on the topic.
+Despite the many articles reporting the mental benefits of mindfulness, however, we still know relatively little regarding how it actually interacts with and changes your brain.

 This is to say that there are many studies that “prove” it changes your brain, but because these studies haven’t yet been replicated and because they are mostly cross-sectional (short term) rather than longitudinal (long term), we can’t say with full authority that mindfulness does everything the media reports it to.
-Most of these reports are personal accounts, which is completely acceptable, but it is important to understand that we can’t simply say that “science proves it” because there is a lot of research still to be done.
+Most of these reports are personal accounts.
+These are acceptable, but it is important to understand that we can’t simply say that “science proves it” because there is a lot of research still to be done.

 The reported benefits and the studies of mindfulness to this point, however, are pretty convincing and include changes in mental structure (in large-scale networks that affect attention, emotion regulation, and self-awareness) and overall life satisfaction.

 Mindfulness, if all of the reports and studies are accurate, can help us deal with the difficulties of life.
 But what about in our music studies?

 Surprisingly, despite the assertion that practicing mindfulness meditation can help with problems specific to musicians, like performance anxiety, there haven’t been many studies on mindfulness and musicians.